elvisjfern/kaplan-books/README.md

 # KaplanBooks

 Kaplan Books Angular app.

-The app is puslished docker hub repository under **elvisfernandes/kaplan-books**
+The app is puslished in docker hub repository under **elvisfernandes/kaplan-books**

 ## Run the following command to start the app